boisei0/aiotumblr/docs/source/public.rst

    :type limit: int or None
    :param offset: Post number to start at
    :type offset: int or None
-   :param type: The type of post to return.
+   :param type\_: The type of post to return.
 Specify one of the following: text, photo, quote, link, chat, audio, video, answer
-   :type type: str or None
+   :type type\_: str or None
    :param since_id: Return posts that have appeared after this ID; Use this parameter to page through the results: first get a set of posts, and then get posts since the last ID of the previous set.
    :type since_id: int or None
    :param reblog_info: Indicates whether to return reblog information (specify true or false).
 Returns the various `reblogged_` fields.